 Greetings!
 I’m Tom Bricker, and this is my travel photography blog.
 I first got hooked on travel after making visits to various Disney theme parks around the world and in the process of trying to visit all of the U.S. National Parks.
 Over the last few years, my travel has snowballed, and now in addition to traveling to a variety of destinations, I’m making a lot of quick getaways and extended trips to a multitude of destinations.

+Speaking of photography, all of the photos on this blog are taken by me.
 First and foremost, this is a travel photography blog, as I am a photographer.
 But, I realize that I’m also a blogger, so it’s also a travel photography blog.
 What’s the difference, besides that I’ve italicized different words in the preceding sentence?
 Well, the former would focus on beautiful photos and not worry so much about travel tips and that sort of thing.
 By contrast, the latter wouldn’t worry so much about pretty photos and would try to give advice.
 From my perspective, the latter is a lot less glamorous.

 I am available to answer your questions or for entertainment at your next office party (you provide the clown costume).
 If you’re interested in contacting me or advertising here, please visit the Contact page.